Bristol-SiD-Development/DD4HEP/README.md

 The tracking system is inside the solenoid, so all charged particles trace ~ a helix in the detector.
 It is the aim of the tracking system to reconstruct the path of the particles by determining this helix.

-In LCIO the track helix is defined by five track parmameters as rigorously detailed [here](https://bib-pubdb1.desy.de/record/81214/files/LC-DET-2006-004%5B1%5D.pdf).
+In LCIO the track helix is defined by five track parameters as rigorously detailed [here](https://bib-pubdb1.desy.de/record/81214/files/LC-DET-2006-004%5B1%5D.pdf).

 In the *(x, y)* plane (where the charged particle moves along a circle)
 >$Ω=R^−1$, the radius of curvature where R is the radius. \
 $d_0$, the transverse impact parameter in *(x, y)* - how close the track gets to the reference point. \
-$φ_0$, the azimuthal angle φ at closest approach in *(x, y)* - the direction of the track's momentum at point of closest aproach to the reference point.
+$φ_0$, the azimuthal angle φ at closest approach in *(x, y)* - the direction of the track's momentum at point of closest approach to the reference point.

-In the *(s, z)* plane (where the charged particle moves along a striaght line):
+In the *(s, z)* plane (where the charged particle moves along a straight line):
 > $tan λ= ds/dz$, the ratio of arc length (*s*) to z traversed. \
  $z_0$, the azimuthal impact parameter in *z* - how close the track gets to the reference point.

 N.B.
 In SiD the reference point is taken as the centre of the detector which is defined as *(0, 0, 0)* in the coordinate system.
 For most purposes this can also be taken as the machine interaction point.

-Physics properties are derived from the five track parmeters as follows: \
+Physics properties are derived from the five track parameters as follows: \
 >$p_T = c \times 10^{-15} \cdot|\frac{B_z}{Ω}|$, with *c* in *mm/s*, the field in Tesla giving $p_T$ in *GeV/c*. \
 $p = p_T ({1+tan^2λ})^{0.5}$, giving *p* in *GeV/c*. \
 $θ_0 = \frac{π}{2} -arctan(tanλ)$. \
 $φ_0$ is  a track parameter (so available for free). \
 The sign of the charge of the particle is related to the direction of th *b* field and the sign of $Ω$.

-Note: What we refer to as the θ and φ of a track are taken to be that at the point of closest approach to the refernce point (origin) i.e. the point where most particles originate from -> $θ_0$ and $φ_0$ from above.
+Note: What we refer to as the θ and φ of a track are taken to be that at the point of closest approach to the reference point (origin) i.e. the point where most particles originate from -> $θ_0$ and $φ_0$ from above.

 # Running a simulation
 There are three steps in running the full chain.